Doc Variables

 Be picky about variable names.
 If you use {{Client Company}} in one template and {{Company Name}} in another, your data source becomes a mess.
 Pick a naming convention and stick to it.

-The pricing table is the heart of the estimate.
-It should be easy to scan, easy to update, and flexible enough to handle different pricing setups.
+The pricing table is the core of the estimate.
+It should be readable, consistent, and flexible enough to handle different project types.

-For a basic service quote, a four-column table works well:
+For a basic service estimate, a four-column table works well:

 | {{Item 1}} | {{Qty 1}} | {{Rate 1}} | {{Amount 1}} |